 - 1.5-2 lbs. lean ground beef

 - ¼ cup Italian Style Bread Crumbs

 - ¼ cup diced onions

-- 1 tsp parsley ground black pepper, and salt.
+- 1 teaspoon parsley ground black pepper, and salt.

 - 2 packages Brown Gravy I don't waste my time making my own since the packets works great for this recipe!

 - Pre-heat oven to 350 degrees.